Adams Division:

 the two officials on the ice, one toward each end of the rink, responsible for infractions of the rules concerning off-side plays at the blue lines or center line and for any icing violations; they conduct most of the face-offs, sometimes advise the referee concerning penalties, and separate players who are fighting; they wear black pants and an official league sweater, and are on skates.

-a type of individual penalty called for more serious infractions of the rules; of 5 minutes in duration whether or not the non-penalized team scores.
+penalty called for more serious infractions of the rules; of 5 minutes in duration whether or not the non-penalized team scores.

 a pairing of players on opposing teams who will cover each other during the hockey game.